 Court Security Unit

 The Court Security Unit is responsible for maintaining order and security in the courthouse.
-The supervisors responsible for this unit are Sergeant Andy Knotz and Sergeant Matt Woitel, 763-324-5075.
+The supervisors responsible for the Court Security Unit are Sergeant Anne Bluml and Sergeant Matt Woitel, 763-324-5075.

 Prisoner Transport Unit

 The Prisoner Transport Unit provides services as directed by court orders, warrants, extraditions, medical appointments, and civil commitments.
-The unit transports prisoners to court and medical facilities and travels to prisons and jails around the state on warrant pick-ups, writs, etc. The unit is also responsible for extradition of prisoners throughout the United States.
+The Prisoner Transport Unit transports prisoners to court and medical facilities and travels to prisons and jails around the state on warrant pick-ups, writs, etc. The Prisoner Transport Unit is also responsible for extradition of prisoners throughout the United States.

 - Missing persons

 - Runaway juveniles

 Request for copies of reports can be made at the Sheriff's Office located at 13301 Hanson Boulevard NW Andover, MN 55304.
 Our office hours are 8 a.m. to 4:30 p.m.
 Monday through Friday, excluding legal holidays.
 You may also call 763-324-5050.